transport-data/portal/docs/technical-documentation/README.md

 #### Onboarding page

 The first step of this page uses the [`follow_group`](https://ckan.tdc.dev.datopian.com/api/3/action/follow_group) and the unfollow uses the [`unfollow_group`](https://ckan.tdc.dev.datopian.com/api/3/action/unfollow_group) to follow the locations (which are groups under the hood on CKAN and are named as [geography](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/geography.yaml) for the project), topics, and organizations.
+When a user follows a group the application will present the activities related to this group on the newsfeed tab.

 #### Partners page